 - Music: Choir, Jazz and Concert band, Jazz Academy, Guitar…

 - Sport: Dance, Physical Education, Ice Hockey, Soccer...

-Students who do not meet the required minimum level to attend classes in English will be able to join ESL classes in one of the following schools: Wellington, Nanaimo District, Dover Bay, John Barsby.
+Students who do not meet the required minimum level to attend classes in English (A2), will be able to join ESL classes in one of the following schools: Wellington, Nanaimo District, Dover Bay, John Barsby.
 All these schools provide a "linguistic reinforcement" option, suitable for all.

 Activities / excursions

 The school offers a wide selection of activities accessible to everyone: